 EPS and TFL-mask are NOT delivered with F3.
 To replicate this workflow first create EPS and TFL (from EPS) in the Faults & Fractures plugin.
-Next create a mask from TFL with the mathematics attribute using this formula: TFL > 0.01 ?
-1:0
+Next, create a mask from TFL with the mathematics attribute using this formula: TFL > 0.01 ?
+1 : 0

-Warning 2: heavy GPU requirements
+Note: heavy GPU requirements

 In this exercise we create 1008 cubelets of 128x128x128 samples.
 These cubelets are extracted from half the input - and target volumes.
 The trained U-Net is applied to the full volume.
 Application is very fast (minutes) but training takes several hours on a GPU.
-The graphics card we used is a Nvidia GeForce RTX 2080 Ti with 11 GB DDR6 memory.
-In principle the exercise can also be run on a CPU but then training may take several days.
+The graphics card used is a Nvidia GeForce with 11 GB DDR6 memory.
+In principle, the exercise can also be run on a CPU but then training may take several days.

 - 1. Open the Machine Learning Control Center with the icon. - 2.
-Click on Seismic. - 3.
-Select Seismic Image to Image, and Hit Go.
+Click on Seismic. - Select Seismic Image Segmentation and Press Go.